abdu-udwz/vite-vuetify2-start/README.md

 > * Using custom SASS variables will increase the page load time in development mode.
 And currently it seems to be VERY slow.
 >
 > * Custom variables support is enabled even if the the file `variables.sass/scss` is empty.
-> * This start template tries to replace Vuetify's webpack plugin [vuetify-loader](https://github.com/vuetifyjs/vuetify-loader) which is the package responsable for loading styles in the tradition webpack-based dev tool.
+> * This starter template tries to replace Vuetify's webpack plugin [vuetify-loader](https://github.com/vuetifyjs/vuetify-loader) which is the package responsable for loading styles in the tradition webpack-based dev tool.

 ## What next?